TOP (TOP) Price Reaches $0.0015 on Major Exchanges

 TOP Token Trading

-TOP can be traded on these cryptocurrency exchanges: Hotbit and Huobi Global.
-It is usually not possible to buy alternative cryptocurrencies such as TOP directly using US dollars.
-Investors seeking to acquire TOP should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TOP using one of the exchanges listed above.
+TOP can be purchased on these cryptocurrency exchanges: Hotbit and Huobi Global.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TOP directly using U.S. dollars.
+Investors seeking to trade TOP should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TOP using one of the aforementioned exchanges.

 Receive News & Updates for TOP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TOP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.